Infamous (2006 film): Critical reception

 In Variety, David Rooney felt the film "doesn't measure up to its predecessor and seems unlikely to echo the attention it received ...
 In the central role, British thesp Toby Jones is a good physical match for Capote, getting his flamboyant mannerisms and creepy, nasal voice down.
 But unlike Philip Seymour Hoffman's Oscar-winning turn, there's no texture, no under-the-skin sense of the conflict between Capote's ambition for his book and his compassion for, and attraction to, Perry ...
 Sandra Bullock's understated performance as Capote's friend Lee is a high point here – wrapped in a cardigan and puffing on cigarettes, she creates a bracingly sturdy character of this plain-speaking, unfussy woman amid a cardboard gallery of flashy sophisticates."
 Mick LaSalle of the San Francisco Chronicle observed, "By the standards of most pictures, this is intelligent, thoughtful filmmaking ... it's only against the exalted benchmark standard set by Capote that Infamous falls short ...
 It's a worthy film in its own right, with its own virtues ...
 Either through studying Lee or channeling someone else, Bullock adopts mannerisms and facial expressions that are not her own for this role and then works them into a well-crafted portrait of a highly internal, observant and deep-revolving spirit.
 It's the performance to take from the movie."

-Jeff Klemzak penned two articles for the Los Angeles Times on the subject of the two biopics, arguing that Infamous, while covering the same theme as the award-winning Capote, "(a)nd as good as that film was, this one is better".

 In The Village Voice, Robert Wilonsky stated the film "never comes close to approaching the quiet, devastating brilliance of Capote ...
 Which is not to say Infamous ... is a far inferior version ... it's just a lesser version, light in weight and absent the ache ...
 It's good, especially during its first half, just not good enough."
 Steve Persall of the St. Petersburg Times rated the film B and added, "Infamous might have been viewed as one of this year's better films if Capote hadn't told the same story about the same characters a year ago and done it so well ...
 Infamous is inferior, although not drastically so, in almost every respect ...
 The most obvious comparisons are to be made about performances.
 Jones is a much more accurate physical representation of Capote than Hoffman, his high-pitched voice sounding a little more affected than his Oscar-winning predecessor.
 However, the relative shallowness of McGrath's screenplay doesn't offer as many emotional land mines for Jones to play.
 [He] delivers an uncanny impersonation, while Hoffman's portrayal was a studiously researched impression, a likely more challenging task.
 Call this race nearly a draw, with Hoffman simply crossing the finish line first."